wikycool/pdr-decision-system/PDR_SYSTEM_REPORT.md

 ## 📝 Conclusion

 The PDR Decision System successfully demonstrates a comprehensive AI/ML-powered solution for New Product Development.
-The system addresses all LTIMindtree technical interview requirements while providing a production-ready platform for real-world applications.
+The system addresses all enterprise NPD workflow requirements while providing a production-ready platform for real-world applications.

 ### Key Success Factors
 - ✅ **Complete Requirements Implementation**: All specified features implemented